Royal School of Military Engineering: Holdfast Training Services

 In August 2008 Holdfast Training Services Ltd signed a 30-year public-private partnership contract, worth in the region of £3 billion, with the Ministry of Defence.
 The contract commenced on 5 January 2009 to provide the RSME at Chatham and Minley with training, training support services and hard and soft FM services.
 These are provided by Babcock and three central secondary contractors: MKC Training Services, Pearson TQ and ESS.
 There was also a seven-year build programme undertaken by Carillion.
 The design, build and transition phase involved three sites and included 32 new builds, 21 refurbishments and the development of five training areas.
 The contract also provides limited hard FM services and IT support at Bicester.
 The core training capabilities delivered at the RSME (Chatham and Minley) are varied, and include: Combat and management of engineer tasks, Combat Engineering, Artisan, Technical and professional Engineering, Communication, Watermanship, and Driving specialist engineer vehicles.

 Commandants

+Lieutenant-General (as he then was) Sir John Fox Burgoyne was appointed the Colonel Commandant of the Royal Engineers on 22 November 1854.

+General Sir Robert Napier, 1st Baron Napier of Magdala was appointed in 1874 colonel-commandant of the Royal Engineers.

 Commandants of the RSME have included: